sopra-fs21-group-07/client/README.md

 The projects aim is to bring people on mountains together.
 There are always people who want to go on a mountain tour but just cant find people who want to join them.
 That why we created our mountain app.

 ## Technologies
-Cloudinary
+Cloudinary,
-Spring
+Spring,
-SonarQube
+SonarQube,
-React
+React,
-npm
+npm,
-JSX
+JSX,
-Java
+Java,
-Java Persistence
+Java Persistence,
-heroku
+heroku,
-gradle
+gradle,
-GitHub Projects
+GitHub Projects,
-GitHub Actions
+GitHub Actions,
 Map Geo Admin

 ## Getting started with React